-- Integrate Aboriginal and Torres Strait Islander mental health services into a stepped care approach. - Engage local Aboriginal and Torres Strait Islander people and communities, where possible, in the co-designing of locally driven regional plans and service delivery; - Improve referral pathways between GPs, Aboriginal Community Controlled Health Services, social and emotional wellbeing, alcohol and other drug, and mental health services.
+• Integrate Aboriginal and Torres Strait Islander mental health services into a stepped care approach.

+• Engage local Aboriginal and Torres Strait Islander people and communities, where possible, in the co-designing of locally driven regional plans and service delivery.

+• Improve referral pathways between GPs, Aboriginal Community Controlled Health Services, social and emotional wellbeing, alcohol and other drug, and mental health services.

-- Maintain clear collaborative structures to optimise partnerships to enhance the penetration, quality, integration and effectiveness of services.
-The PHN will utilise the WAPHA and Aboriginal Health Council of WA (AHCWA) Memorandum of Understanding (MOU) to inform delivery of culturally appropriate mental health treatment and treatment supports in the Aboriginal controlled sector and mainstream sectors. - Recognise and promote Aboriginal and Torres Strait Islander leadership by supporting Gayaa Dhuwi (Proud Spirit) Declaration implementation.
-The PHN will utilise the WAPHA and AHCWA MOU to inform delivery of culturally appropriate mental health treatment and treatment supports in the Aboriginal controlled sector and mainstream sectors. - Promote the sharing of information between agencies using informed consent as an enabler of clinical care coordination and service integration. - Develop strategic joint regional planning for mental health and suicide prevention services with health service providers and the WA Mental Health Commission, via the Joint Service Planning and Governance Committee, as part of the WA BILATERAL SCHEDULE ON MENTAL HEALTH AND SUICIDE PREVENTION.. - Ensure clinical and cultural competency of the workforce. - Strengthen linkages between primary care services and other services provided by state, national and non-government organisations and strengthen both intra and cross-regional service partnerships. - Strengthen both intra- and cross-regional service partnerships.
+• Maintain clear collaborative structures to optimise partnerships to enhance the penetration, quality, integration and effectiveness of services.
+The PHN will utilise the WAPHA and Aboriginal Health Council of WA Memorandum of Understanding to inform delivery of culturally appropriate mental health treatment and treatment supports in the Aboriginal controlled sector and mainstream sectors.

+• Recognise and promote Aboriginal and Torres Strait Islander leadership by supporting Gayaa Dhuwi (Proud Spirit) Declaration implementation.

+• Continue to implement the Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP) principles in the Kimberley Suicide Prevention Trial site as a guide to ensuring services are culturally appropriate.

+• Promote the sharing of information between agencies using informed consent as an enabler of clinical care coordination and service integration.

+• Develop strategic joint regional planning for mental health and suicide prevention services with Health Service Providers and the WA Mental Health Commission, via the Joint Service Planning and Governance Committee, as part of the WA BILATERAL SCHEDULE ON MENTAL HEALTH AND SUICIDE PREVENTION.

+• Ensure clinical and cultural competency of the workforce.

+• Strengthen linkages between primary care services and other services provided by state, national and non-government organisations.

+• Strengthen both intra- and cross-regional service partnerships.

 Aboriginal and Torres Strait Islander mental health services are an integral part of a stepped care approach.
-Services use a range of evidence-based early intervention strategies, such as those programs that have been developed or implemented in accordance with the nine guiding principles underpinning the National Strategic Framework for Aboriginal and Torres Straits Islander Peoples' Mental Health and Social and Emotional Wellbeing [2017-2023].ii
+Services use a range of evidence-based early intervention strategies, such as those programs that have been developed or implemented in accordance with the nine guiding principles underpinning the National Strategic Framework for Aboriginal and Torres Straits Islander Peoples' Mental Health and Social and Emotional Wellbeing [2017-2023]